AnuragAnalog/namaskaram-react/README.md

 Before starting to build any application, just create a basic outline or template.
 Creating a template ahead of coding will solve a lot of problem with the design.

 Config Driven UI

+If you are rendering same component multiple times, or in a loop, it is always a good practice to add a key to the component.
+If there is no key added to the component, and you have to render it multiple times, then whenever each new component is added all the components are re-rendered once again.
+Using index is also a bad practise, as it effects the performance of the application, but it is comparable than not using keys at all.